hariyaki/Word-Furigana-Macro/FuriganaMaker.txt

 End Sub

 '---------------------------------------------------------------------------------
-' PRIVATE FUNCTION: Checks if 'ch' is a single character in standard/Ext-A Kanji, ' handling negative AscW values.
+' IsKanjiChar: Checks if 'ch' is a single character in standard/Ext-A Kanji, ' handling negative AscW values.
 '---------------------------------------------------------------------------------
 Private Function IsKanjiChar(ch As String) As Boolean